 Make sure your final energy bill is accurate by sending a last set of gas and electricity meter readings to your energy provider on the day you move out.
 Tell your landlord too, if you’re renting.

 3. Send a first meter reading

 Call your new energy supplier on the day you move to give them your ‘day one’ gas and electricity meter readings.
-And check your tariff as soon as you can to get the best deal.
+And check your tariff as soon as you can to get the best energy switch deal.

 Start comparing energy providers for better deals

 If you’re renting, check your tenancy agreement to see if you're allowed to change energy suppliers.
 Normally you can, so why not get a quote?